Websites That Make Websites

 Lets say you build your website on one of these cookie cutter systems and your website becomes successful and grows.
 Things about things like allowed bandwidth, disk space, data management, privacy, and expandability.
 It's an old saying that goes "One in the hand is worth two in the bush", well let your "one in the hand" be a solid foundation for your website.
 One that you understand and one that you control.

 From a hosting stand point, I'd bet a pile a gold your gonna be on a cloud or shared server environment.
-If you don't know what I mean, check out our section on Web Hosting, these are the lowest on the totem pole of desired choices as their are certain unavoidable concerns to this type of hosting and it is always limiting.
+If you don't know what I mean, check out our section on Web Hosting, these are the lowest on the totem pole of desired choices as there are certain unavoidable concerns to this type of hosting and it is always limiting.

 Now you have to consider the success of the business running this website from a website service.
 What if they fail, go out of business, raise their rates out of your reach or simply become unstable?
 Can you move from them quickly and reset up your site somewhere else?
 What about your domain name, do they own it or have it locked down so you cant move it without their cooperation or assistance?

 In the end I would say this, If your website is going to be nothing special, nothing permanent and nothing you plan to build up all that much than sure, give it a shot.
-But if you get the "bug" for making websites, you're gonna want more, and your going to want to do it right.
+But if you get the "bug" for making websites, you're gonna want more, and you're going to want to do it right.
 Learn all you can and act accordingly.
 Don't simply sign on because of that big FREE sign in the window.